17 BEST Things To Do in Miraflores Lima, Peru

 At around 700 AD, the Lima culture group was conquered by the Wari culture.
 Under the Wari’s rule, Huaca Pucllana became a burial site for nobility.
 In 2008, tombs were discovered in Huaca Pullcana.

-• Admission Cost: 15 Peruvian soles (but it comes with a guide)
+• Admission Cost: 15 Peruvian soles (it comes with a guide)

-• Opening Hours: 9 AM to 3:30 PM daily except Tuesdays an Thursdays when it’s closed.
+• Opening Hours: 9 AM to 4:15 PM daily except Tuesdays when it’s closed.

 8. Visit Love Park (Parque Del Amor)